open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ### Non-probability sampler

-A Sampler that makes its decisions not based on chance, but instead uses arbitrary logic and internal state to make its decisions.
+A non-probability sampler is a Sampler that makes its decisions not based on chance, but instead uses arbitrary logic and internal state to make its decisions.
 Because OpenTelemetry specifies the use of consistent probability samplers, any sampler other than a parent-based sampler that does not meet all the requirements for consistent probability sampling is termed a non-probability sampler.

 In practice, non-probability samplers usually derive their decision from temporal information, which makes them non-probabilistic due to